Posts

 Image

-The brown area has a significant risk of tornadoes later today and this evening.
-Please monitor the weather in this area.
+The area in brown has a significant risk of tornadoes the rest of the day and this evening.
+Please keep an eye on the weather in these areas.

 Image